Owen-sz/shades-playground/katsu/modules/shades/sway/look-into.md

 - get rid of cinnamon config files
 - font awesome 7 gliph copy is useful for waybar and rofi ricing (maybe see if including font awesome 7 pro is okay even if its normally paid cuz um is funny like that)
 - change meta+shift+q bidn for closing window in sway config to meta+ q
+- move all config files to release package